bartdavids/ML/README.md

 Regression.py
 - Examples using the Linear and Logistic regression classes
 - Uses the wine quality dataset
-- Compares linear and regression for similar problems
+- Compares linear and logistic regression for similar problems
 - Compares adam with gradient descent to compare performance